maglietti/explore-ai3/tutorials/first-java-app/08-putting-together.md

 5. **Manages the complete lifecycle** of all components

 This system demonstrates the power of Apache Ignite for real-time data processing and monitoring applications.
 The architecture patterns you've learned can be applied to many other domains beyond transit monitoring, including IoT systems, financial transaction monitoring, logistics tracking, and more.

+> **Final Checkpoint**: As you wrap up the tutorial, ensure you:
+>
+> - Understand how all components work together in the integrated application
+> - Can run the complete application and interpret its dashboard output
+> - Know how to troubleshoot common issues that might arise
+> - Have ideas for how you might extend or customize the system for your needs

 Thank you for completing this guide!
 We hope you've gained a practical understanding of Apache Ignite 3.0's capabilities for real-time data processing and monitoring applications.